 - 2 years experience as a principal and/or central office administrator

-Please note: A Nomination Form must be submitted by no later than December 15, before beginning your formal application.
+Please note: We encourage submitting a Nomination Form before beginning your formal application.
 Candidates may be nominated or may nominate themselves.
 We make great efforts to obtain a large, diverse pool of applicants.

 Submit all required application materials including the following documents to your MyStatus page to complete the application process by the application deadline of January 15.

 - A Professional/Personal Vita in CSP format - available in the Application Checklist

 - Statement of Purpose